-Combine the milk, oil, and sugar in a large pot (I used a Dutch oven) and place over medium heat until just before boiling.
+- Combine the milk, oil, and sugar in a large pot (I used a ) and place over medium heat until just before boiling.
 Turn off the heat and let the mixture cool until just warm to the touch, about 105-110 degrees F. This is called scalding the milk and we do this to denature the whey proteins and allow for better gluten development.
 Can you skip it and just use warm milk?
 Yes, but your dough may be stickier and you'll have to chill it before rolling.

 - Cover and let sit on the stove (with the oven on if your kitchen is cold) to rise for about 1 hour.
 Check after 30 minutes to make sure it is rising.
-If it's not, your yeast might not be active and you may have to start over.
 By the end of the hour, it should have doubled in size and smell yeasty.

-Add the remaining 1/2 cup flour along with the baking powder, baking soda, and salt, and stir until completely combined.
+- Add the remaining 1/2 cup flour along with the baking powder, baking soda, and salt, and stir until completely combined.
 It should be a well-formed, stiff, non-sticky dough.
 If your dough seems too sticky to roll out, see the recipe notes below.

-- Divide the dough in half and roll one half out on a floured surface to about a 12x8 inch rectangle.
+- Divide the dough in half and roll one half out on a floured surface to about a 12×8 inch rectangle.
 In a small bowl, stir together brown sugar and spices.

-Preheat oven to 375 degrees F. Let the rolls rest on top of the oven for 15-20 minutes, until slightly risen.
+- Preheat oven to 375 degrees F. While it is preheating, let the rolls rest on top of the oven for 15-20 minutes, until slightly risen.
 Bake for 20-22 minutes, until golden brown.
 Make the cream cheese icing while the rolls are baking.

 Like this recipe for carrot cake cinnamon rolls?
 Sign up for my email list to receive my recipes straight to your inbox every time I post!